 Community solar programs have become increasingly popular in the U.S. because they provide access to solar without the complexities of installing, owning, and operating individual systems.
 However, the expansion of community solar faces challenges of replicability across different states, utility territories, and solar market types.
 Many models have emerged with varying degrees of regulatory and market frameworks supporting them, and little consistency exists on how programs are administered, participant benefits are assigned, and customers are charged.

-Through the standardization of community solar models and a better understanding of customer interest, SEPA aimed to further encourage and enable the expansion of community solar deployment nationwide.
+Through a better understanding of customer interest and transparency regarding existing program designs, SEPA aimed to further encourage and enable the expansion of community solar deployment nationwide.

 This report highlights findings from two new surveys of American energy customers regarding solar energy, with a focus on community solar.